Home » Food and Drinks » Baked Sweet Potato Chips

 Since I don’t like to peel the potatoes, I scrub them so they’re nice and clean.
 Then I slice them thin with a mandolin.
 Or you can cut them with a very sharp knife.

 If you use a mandolin, I need to warn you to protect your fingers.
 I’ve sliced my fingertips by not paying attention to how close my fingers were to the blade.
-Now I use a special glove to protect my fingers.
+Now I use a special glove for protection.

 Slicing sweet potato with a mandolin while wearing a protective glove